shruti0419/shruti0419/README.md

 - 📝 I’m currently learning ReactJs, Nextjs, Data Strutures and Algorithms using Java

-- 👯 I’m looking to collaborate on Web Development projects.
+- 👯 I’m looking to collaborate on Web Dev projects.

 - 📫 How to reach me: shrutimohanty2019@gmail.com